Sponsored Online Colleges & Universities

+DID YOU KNOW?
 Out of the 18.6 million students enrolled in college in 2015, 5.5 million is the number of them who conducted at least part of their studies online—which is 30% of all enrolled students—meaning that online colleges are definitely growing in popularity!

+So you might ask yourself, what else is up with online learning?
 Well, the student body itself is changing.
 In fact, it’s getting younger.
 According to a 2016 study released by The Learning House and Aslanian Market Research, the percentage of online students aged 18 to 24 years old has doubled since 2012.

 Sponsored Colleges & Universities

 As technology improves to make online education more and more sophisticated, and as employers become more accepting of online degrees, the number of students choosing this route is increasing.
 One estimate has online enrollment nationwide growing at 1% per year.
 Online students are increasingly younger, and some may not even consider going to school on campus.
 If you’re looking to join the growing ranks of online college students, then take a look around here on eLearners.com and apply the filters we’ve discussed to find a program that is perfect for you.
 The future is now!

 What Is an Online University?

 Some online colleges and universities are traditional learning institutions who have adapted curriculums to make their degree programs accessible to more students.
 Others are modern operations with no campus center.
 In fact, you may want to choose a college or university that has a well-established identity and reputation that has been administering online programming for several years, rather than choosing one that is still experimenting.
 You could feasibly take online classes out of state, or even log into online college courses at midnight if you are a night owl.
 An online degree or certificate is one that may be earned without, in some cases, setting foot on campus, though 75% of students select a campus within 100 miles of their home.[i]